 - Labrador Transmission Assets: Two 250km High Voltage alternating current (HVac) transmission lines between Muskrat Falls and Churchill Falls.

 The Muskrat Falls Project was sanctioned by the Government of Newfoundland and Labrador in December 2012.
-Construction is currently underway and expected to take five years to complete.
+Construction is currently underway.

 For more information on the Muskrat Falls Project, please visit Nalcor Energy’s website at: muskratfalls.nalcorenergy.com